-In both plans, floodproofing non-residential structures and elevating residential structures will be offered to property owners on a voluntary basis and implemented only with the property owner's consent.
+Floodproofing nonresidential structures and elevating residential structures will be offered to property owners on a voluntary basis and implemented only with the property owner's consent.
 Property owners who have preliminarily eligible structures that wish to participate in the floodproofing measures will be required to apply for the program and provide a right-of-entry to their property.

-The proposed legal mechanism to undertake the residential elevation or non-residential floodproofing measures would be through the use of a non-standard permanent Restrictive Easement that would outline the elevation or floodproofing treatment, identify restrictions owners must take or abstain from to ensure the long-term performance of elevation and floodproofing measures, and contain restrictions and covenants that would run with the land.
-The restrictive easements will be recorded in local land records to run with the land.
+The proposed legal mechanism to undertake the residential elevation or nonresidential floodproofing measures would be through the use of a non-standard permanent Restrictive Easement that would outline the elevation or floodproofing treatment, identify restrictions owners must take or abstain from to ensure the long-term performance of elevation and floodproofing measures, and contain restrictions and covenants that would run with the land.
+Additionally, a non-standard Perpetual Access Easement would be required prior to initiation of construction to allow for ingress and egress over the property to inspect and monitor the residential and non-residential structure(s) and project measures to ensure compliance with the restrictive easement.
+The language of the non-standard estates will need to be approved through CEMVD and HQUSACE in accordance with USACE regulations.
+The easements will be recorded in local land records to run with the land.

-The proposed nonstandard Restrictive Easement will be executed between the property owner and the NFS.
-If a property owner elects not to have the nonstructural treatment performed on their structure and an agreement is not obtained, eminent domain will not be pursued.
+The proposed nonstandard estates will be executed between the property owner and the NFS.
+If a property owner elects not to have the NS treatment performed on their structure and an agreement is not obtained, eminent domain will not be pursued.

-7.2.2 OPERATIONS, MAINTENANCE, REPAIR, REHABILITATION, AND REPLACEMENT
+7.1.2 Operations, Maintenance, Repair, Rehabilitation, and Replacement